-This is a stylish noir melodrama, genre story telling at it’s best.
-The villain, is lying in wait for the innocent, vulnerable bystander to give way to the intrusion.
+This is a stylish noir – melodrama with a villain lying in wait for the innocent, vulnerable bystander to give way to the intrusion.
 A secret desire perhaps to shake up the ordinary world they usually inhabit.

-Lester Blaine is played by Jack Palance*, the imposing and saturnine actor whose appearance generates that of Minotaur rather than leading man.
-(Palance’s appearance fated him to play the villain in more than one Noir film in it’s prime.
-His jawline conveys menace, his dark and brooding deep set eyes betray a sinister inner prayer for self satisfaction and malice.)
+Lester Blaine is played by Jack Palance*, the imposing and saturnine actor whose appearance generates that of a Minotaur rather than a leading man.
+(Palance’s appearance fated him to play the villain in more than one Noir film in its prime.
+His jawline conveys menace, his dark and brooding deep-set eyes betray a sinister inner prayer for self-satisfaction and malice.)